Twisted S-Duality: Twisted S-duality for

 The main claim of this subsection is that there is a shadow of the usual relation between 11-dimensional supergravity and type IIA supergravity even after a twist.

 We learned the following definition of a twist of 11-dimensional supergravity theory from Costello in the context of his paper on the subject \cite{CostelloM-theory}.

-\begin{defn} The \emph{$\mr{G2}\times \SU(2)$-invariant twist of 11-dimensional supergravity theory} on a flat space is given by the following $L_\infty$-algebra where $\{-,-\}$ denotes the Poisson bracket with respect to the standard holomorphic symplectic structure on $\C^2$ canonically extended to the entire space, together with an odd invariant pairing given by wedging and integrating against the holomorphic volume form on $\bb C^2$. \end{defn}
+\begin{defn} The \emph{$G_2\times \SU(2)$-invariant twist of 11-dimensional supergravity} on $M\times X$, where $M$ is a $G_2$-manifold and $X$ is a hyperk\"ahler surface, is a BV theory described as follows: the space of fields with its shifted $L_\infty$-algebra structure is where $\{-,-\}$ denotes the Poisson bracket with respect to the holomorphic volume form $\Omega_X$ on $X$ canonically extended to the entire space, together with an odd invariant pairing given by wedging and integrating against the holomorphic volume form on $X$. \end{defn}

-We want to emphasize that this definition is very much conjectural, but we will argue that all these conjectural descriptions of Costello--Li \cite{CLSugra} and Costello \cite{CostelloM-theory} are compatible with expectations from string theory once we introduce some modification as explained in Remark \ref{rmk:why modification}.
-For instance, Corollary \ref{cor:M to IIA} shows that this conjectural description of 11-dimensional supergravity on $S^1_M$ is equivalent to the conjectural description of type IIA supergravity.